-Narrative distance puts space between your POV and the reader, same as telling.
+Narrative distance puts space between the POV character and the reader, same as telling.
 It can go from experiencing what they experience (close) to watching them experiencing it (far).
 Both a far narrative distance and telling might explain things, but the way it’s done is subtly different.
-Frustrating I know.
-Hopefully the examples below will help clarify this.
+This can be frustrating if you're struggling with the concept, so let's examine this further.

 - was around thirty, but looked older